 Generally harmless and frequently spotted resting on the ocean floor.

-Graceful swimmers that can reach up to 23 feet in length.
+Graceful swimmers that can reach up to 23 feet (ca. 7 m) in length.

 The Galapagos Islands are a year-round destination, but snorkeling conditions vary slightly between seasons: